 Suppose you have LUCI Live running on a computer and LUCI STUDIO on another computer with IP-address 192.168.1.100

 If your network uses a DHCP-server, using the computer-names is also the best way to connect.

-All you have to do is to not fill in the name or address of the server like on the left.
+All you have to do is only fill in the data port of the server like on the left.